Communication (COMM)

 PREREQ: COMM 110

-COMM 389 APPLIED WORKPLACE COMPETENCIES 3 Units
+COMM 389 COMMUNICATION FOR PROFESSIONALS 3 Units

-COMM 402 PUBLIC RELATIONS PLANNING 3 Units
+COMM 402 PR CAMPAIGNS 3 Units

-PREREQ: COMM 202 AND COMM 203 AND COMM 204 AND COMM 275 AND COMM 302 RESTRICTED TO STUDENTS WITH A MAJOR IN COMMUNICATION W/PUBLIC RELATIONS EMPHASIS OR WITH A MINOR IN COMMUNICATION W/PUBLIC RELATIONS EMPHASIS
+PREREQ: COMM 202 AND COMM 203 AND COMM 204 AND COMM 275 AND COMM 302

 This course prepares students to better understand the traditional organizational frameworks and apply them in the nonprofit world.
 Specifically, the course will address communicating a strategic vision, stewardship, managing and understanding the relationships between boards and volunteers and staff, building and maintaining successful volunteer programs, event planning, fundraising and media and government relations through reading, lectures, case studies and a capstone project.

-PREREQ: COMM 327, COMM 424, COMM 485
+PREREQ: COMM 327 AND COMM 424 AND COMM 485

 COMM 422 COMMUNICATION THEORIES 3 Units